MegaManSec/JoshuaHu/_posts/2024-05-02-how-I-backdoored-your-supply-chain.md

 categories: security
 ---

-I recently read a blog post by a [similar title as this one](https://kerkour.com/backdoored-dependencies-and-supply-chain-attacks), which outlined different supply chain attacks on CI/CD pipelines, and largely focused on software immeditely related to the deployment and development of products.
+I recently read a blog post with a [similar title as this one](https://kerkour.com/backdoored-dependencies-and-supply-chain-attacks), which outlined different supply chain attacks on CI/CD pipelines, and largely focused on software immediately related to the deployment and development of products.
 Although the post contained a few well-known attacks, I thought I could expand on them with a greater focus on supply chains which may not be noticed by (especially) smaller organizations.
 Variations and combinations of each of these may also be a concern.

 ### Your hosting provider is easily socially-engineered